toburger/it.bz.noi.community-api/README.md

 ## Deployment

+The following Documentation describes the deployment process of a .NET application to AWS Lambda: https://aws.amazon.com/de/blogs/developer/deploying-net-core-aws-lambda-functions-from-the-command-line/

-To deploy the image from your own machine make sure to configure an AWS named profile (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
+To deploy the image from your own machine make sure to configure an [AWS named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

 Then run the following commands: